deepakricky/learning/README.md

 INSTANCE ATTRIBUTES: An attribute that belongs to the Instance (object).
 Instance attributes, take preference over class attributes during assignment & retrieval.

+SELF PARAMETER:

+self refers to the instance of the class.
+It is automatically passed with a function call from an object. harry.getSalary()